Kadoa icon

 However, preparing unstructured data is a major bottleneck.
 A survey shows that data scientists spend nearly 80% of their time preparing data for analysis.
 As a result, a lot of the data that companies produce goes unused.

-Manual data pipelines are error-prone, hard to scale, and require constant maintenance.
 In the past, enterprises relied on a complex daisy chain of software, data systems, and human intervention to extract, transform, and integrate data.

 This is where unstructured data ETL comes in - a new paradigm for automating the end-to-end processing of unstructured data at scale.